lucia-auth/lucia/documentation/collection/integration/nextjs/start-here/quick-start.md

 Create `pages/api/signup.ts`.
 This API route will handle account creation.

-We'll set the provider id as `username` and the inputed username as the identifier.
+We'll set the provider id as `username` and the inputted username as the identifier.
 This tells Lucia that the user was created using the username/password auth method and that the unique identifier is the username.
 The `createUser` method also handles password hashing before storing the user.
 After creating a new user, create a new session and store the session id as a cookie.

 ```ts
 // pages/api/signup.ts